-The advantage of installing solar panels in Minnesota is that there are great utility incentives available.
-Also, the state requires utilities to offer full retail credit for excess solar generation.
+The advantage of installing solar panels in Minnesota is the excellent utility incentives available.
+Also, state law mandates net metering, so utilities offer full retail credit for excess solar generation.

-Not to mention, you can take advantage of the 26% federal tax credit, as well.
+Not to mention, you can also take advantage of the 30% federal tax credit.